 So many of my clients, my friends, and even myself, battle endless bouts of negative self-talk, self-esteem, and self-worth issues and fear around being seen in their businesses.
 We struggle to wonder if we are really worth what we charge, we battle the need to be present as the face of our business and the urge to run from the spotlight for fear of being judged and found lacking.

 And worst of all, we continue, year after year, to play small so that we can stay just inside the bounds of our comfort zone.

 But photography can change all that!

-Before a photoshoot with me my clients are often full of nerves and anxiety around what they will look like, fearing that all the things they like least about their appearance will be highlighted in their photos.
+Before a photoshoot with me, my clients are often full of nerves and anxiety about what they will look like, fearing that all the things they like least about their appearance will be highlighted in their photos.
 And often, they go to great lengths to minimize those perceived flaws.
 From dieting to Botox and everything in between, we as women are borderline obsessed with improving the way we look.